 1. Draw simple things around you

 Start with drawing ordinary and simple things.
 For a beginner who wants to perfect drawing, it is advisable to start with the immediate environment.
 Draw simple everyday things and remember to keep a diary of each day’s work so that with each new day, you can aim at improving the mistakes made on the previous drawings.
 It is also advisable to start with sketches from photos to act as a work foundation.
+Sometimes, to prepare an image for such adjustments, you need to use the best photo editing software for photographers.
 When working with a picture, it is easier to see the edges, the angle, and the shapes.

 2. Challenge yourself daily, work hard